Parsippany Christian School

-Parsippany Christian School (PCS) was a private Christian school in Parsippany, New Jersey, United States.
+Parsippany Christian School (PCS) was a private Christian school in Parsippany, in the U.S. state of New Jersey.
 Parsippany Christian School was founded in 1970.
 Parsippany Christian School consists of pre-kindergarten though twelfth grades.
 The purpose of the school is to provide a sound academic education integrated with a Christian view of God and the world.
 Social activities, athletics, and discipline procedures are also governed by biblical principles.
 The school is a member of American Association of Christian Schools (AACS) and the Garden State Association of Christian Schools.
 The school closed in 2019.

 As of the 2017–18 school year, the school had an enrollment of 109 students (plus 4 in PreK) and 14.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 7.6:1.
 The school's student body was 35.8% (39) White, 33.0% (36) Black, 19.3% (21) Hispanic, 8.3% (9) Asian and 3.7% (4) two or more races.

 Athletics

-Parsippany Christian School offers basketball, soccer, and volleyball.
+Parsippany Christian School offered basketball, soccer, and volleyball.

 Academics

-PCS uses three different sources in their teaching: Bob Jones Press, A Beka Book, and Saxon Math.
+PCS used three different sources in their teaching: Bob Jones Press, A Beka Book, and Saxon Math.

 Starting in middle school, electives offered to the students these include art, band, chess, choir, and computer.
-The high school electives include advanced math, art, band, chess, chemistry, choir, home economics, physics, and yearbook.
+The high school electives included American Christian Honor Society, art, band, Bible quizzing, chess, chemistry, choir and yearbook.